abel-research/OpenHands/README.md

 OpenHands has been submitted for publication at the 2023 European Society for Biomechanics conference, and the abstract is included here.
 Please check back here in time, for a doi and full reference for you to cite if you use the dataset.

 Please cite as:
 T.A.
 Munyebvu, C.D.
-Metcalf, M. Browne, M.O.W.
+Metcalf, C.B.
+Burson Thomas, M. Browne, M.O.W.
 Heller and A.S.
 Dickinson (2023), Open Hands: an Open Source Statistical Finger Model [https://github.com/abel-research/OpenHands](https://github.com/abel-research/OpenHands).